elienFR/OC_P6_paymybuddy/README.md

    7. You are now good to go, and have correctly initialised your database

 ### Test database : paymybuddytest
-1. Open a command prompt :
+1. Open a command prompt where createTestUser.sql is located (normally in tests resources) :
-   1. type in and press ENTER: mysql -u 'yourusername' -p
+   1. type in and press ENTER: mysql -u 'yourRootUsername' -p
    2. write down your password when asked and press ENTER
-   3. type in and press ENTER : CREATE DATABASE paymybuddy;
+   3. type in and press ENTER : CREATE DATABASE paymybuddytest;
    4. type in and press ENTER : exit
-   5. locate both data.sql and schema.sql.
-They are normally inside resources file of this project.
-   6. Go back to your prompt and type in + Enter :
+   5. type in : source createTestUser.sql
-      1. mysql -u username -p database_name < {full path to schema.sql}
-   7. You are now good to go, and have correctly initialised your database
+   6. press ENTER.
+   7. Enjoy !

 ## Application.properties documentation